thieu1995/mealpy/.github/PARALLEL.md

     1. HS (OrigianlHS and BaseHS)

 E. System
-    1. AEO (BaseAEO, ImprovedAEO, ModifiedAEO, AdaptiveAEO, EnhancedAEO)
+    1. AEO (BaseAEO, ImprovedAEO, ModifiedAEO, AugmentedAEO, EnhancedAEO)
         + Select random agents in population but strong algorithm in the end.

 F. Human